 - The unit/organization must have the exemption approved by information technology council, following the procedures below.

 - The unit/organization must obtain web hosting services external to the Missouri State network.

 - The unit/organization must obtain an external domain name according to the domain name procedures.

 Applying for an exemption

-  To apply for an exemption, contact the Office of Web and New Media and explain your need, purpose, and desired address.
+To apply for an exemption, contact web strategy and development and explain your need, purpose and desired address.

-  After receiving an exemption request, the Director of Web and New Media will consult with Information Technology Council and either approve or deny the request and notify the requestor.
-If an exemption request is denied by the Director of Web and New Media, the requestor may appeal to Information Technology Council.
+After receiving an exemption request, the director of web strategy and development will consult with information technology council and either approve or deny the request and notify the requestor.
+If an exemption request is denied by the director of web strategy and development, the requestor may appeal to information technology council.

 Prior versions approved July 30, 2004 by Board of Governors.